ajoulin/coseg/README.md

 armand.joulin at gmail.com

 ## Bibtex:
-## Contact:
-Please if you have questions or problems, contact: armand.joulin at gmail.com

-## Bibtex:
 @InProceedings{JouBacPon12,
    title = "Multi-Class Cosegmentation", booktitle = "Proceedings of the Conference on Computer Vision and Pattern Recognition (CVPR)",